 - Get your flu shot (visit vaccinefinder.org to find a location near you)

 - Keep your hands away from your face

 - Cough or sneeze into a sleeve or elbow

-While COVID-19 is typically linked to older adults or those currently with health problems that does not mean young, healthy individuals may not still come down with the virus.
-We strongly urge everyone to adhere to the above recommendations.
+While COVID-19 is typically linked to older adults or those currently with health problems young, healthy individuals may still come down with the virus.
+We strongly urge everyone, of all ages, to adhere to the above recommendations.